Himanshu762/CiteAI/README.md

 # CiteAI - Academic Paper Generator

-This application generates academic papers on any topic using AI.
-It's a frontend-only solution that interacts directly with the OpenRouter API.
+This application generates academic papers on any topic using Google's Gemini AI.
+It's a frontend-only solution that interacts directly with the Gemini API.

 ## Features